 “Pinot.
 Pinot Noir.”
 He rested his right hand on the counter as he spoke.

 As she reached out to take the glass, she watched the expression of the man at her side.
-As her fingers closed on the stem, recognition flashed across his face.
+Suddenly, recognition flashed across his face.

-For a moment, she supposed he would turn and run away, or perhaps the flash would glaze suddenly into a mask of plastic cordiality, culminating in a measured, “How do you do.”
-This salutation would end quite emphatically with a period rather than a question mark.
+For a moment, she supposed he would turn and run away, or perhaps the flash would glaze into a mask of plastic cordiality, culminating in a measured, “How do you do.”
+This salutation would end quite emphatically with a period, not a question mark.

-She would have been fascinated if he had run away, but of the glazed cordiality she was frightened.
+She would have been fascinated if he had run away, but she was frightened of the glazed cordiality.

-He did neither, however.
+He did neither.
 Instead he simply said her name.

 “Imagine seeing you here,” he started again.
 “It’s been an awfully long time.”